Tree-width and dimension: Acknowledgments

 The proof of our main theorem has been developed by the authors at a series of meetings at conferences and campus visits, as well as through email.
 However, we have also received valuable input from several other colleagues in our respective university environments.
+We would also like to thank anonymous referees who made helpful suggestions regarding the exposition and organization of material in this paper.

 The last five authors gratefully acknowledge that the first author, Gwena\"{e}l Joret, is solely responsible for conjecturing our main theorem.